sachinira/choreo-test-helper/python/user-service/README.md

 # User Management Service

-A FastAPI-based microservice for managing user data with CRUD operations.
+A FastAPI-based microservice for managing user data with CRUD operations and AI-powered question answering.

 ## Features